idealabasu/website_asurobotics/polytechnic.md

 <h3>Polytechnic Campus</h3>
 <p><em>Friday, April 13, 2018 </em> </p>
 <p><strong>Technology Center</strong><br>
-12:00am - 4:00pm<br>
+10:00am - 2:00pm<br>
 6075 S. Innovation Way West<br>
 Mesa, AZ 85212</p>

-{% comment %}
 <h2> Parking</h2>
-<p>There is a limited amount of metered parking on the other side of Innovation Way.
-Parking is free after 5:00 pm on Friday in lot 30, located in front of the Technology Center.</p>
+<p>There is a limited amount of metered parking on the other side of Innovation Way across from the Technology Center.
+Please coordinate with <a href="mailto:brittney.martin@asu.edu">Brittney Martin</a> if you are arriving with a school bus.</p>
-{% endcomment %}

 </div>
   <div class="col-md-8">